-The 2014 Housing Study conducted by Hanna: Keelan Associates for the Grand Island Area Economic Development Corporation and The Grand Island Community Redevelopment Authority has identified a need for xxxx additional housing units in Downtown Grand Island over the next 5 years.
+The 2014 Housing Study conducted by Hanna: Keelan Associates for the Grand Island Area Economic Development Corporation and The Grand Island Community Redevelopment Authority has identified that 138 additional housing units should be developed in Downtown Grand Island over the next 5 years.
 These units will specifically support the growing office and professional sector in Downtown by providing the kind of living units young professionals moving from other cities to Grand Island desire and expect.